Guidomo10/alx-low_level_programming/0x0A-argc_argv/README.md

 2) This programm prints all arguments it receives.
 3) This programm  multiplies two numbers.
 4) This programm program that adds positive numbers.
+5) This programm prints the minimum number of coins to make change for an amount of money.